Toronto Maple Leafs Primary Logo

 1988 - 2016

-In 1987 the maple leafs logo made some slight changes of the shape of the maple leaf.
-Still have the blue maple leaf with a wordmark “TORONTO MAPLE LEAFS” in white.
+In 1987, the Maple Leafs logo made some slight changes to the shape of the maple leaf.
+They still have the blue maple leaf with the wordmark "TORONTO MAPLE LEAFS" in white.

 Toronto Maple Leafs